Carbon-chomping soil bacteria may pose hidden climate risk

-Category: Environment Hits: 2Much of the earth's carbon is trapped in soil, and scientists have assumed that potential climate-warming compounds would safely stay there for centuries.
+Category: Environment Hits: 4Much of the earth's carbon is trapped in soil, and scientists have assumed that potential climate-warming compounds would safely stay there for centuries.
 But new research shows that carbon molecules can potentially escape the soil much faster than previously thought.
 The findings suggest a key role for some types of soil bacteria, which can produce enzymes that break down large carbon-based molecules and allow carbon dioxide to escape into the air.

 Read more https://www.sciencedaily.com/releases/2021/01/210127085231.htm